All posts by Editor

 Yes, there is a small amount of blue badge in the main car park near to the pedestrian entrance.
 There are no parking facilities in the recreation ground car park due to heavy pedestrian footfall.

-Yes, electronc payments can be taken on the entrance gates and at most of the attractions.
+Yes, electronc payments can be taken on the entrance gates and at most of the attractions and stalls.
 However, it is advised to bring a small amount of cash as a ‘just in case’.
 The nearest cash point machine can be found at Asda on Great Western Park accessed via Didcot Road.

 There is a large free car park accessed by turning left from Reading Road as approached from Rowstock roundabout: